History of Robotic Surgery

 Origins of Robotic Surgery

 The first documented use of a robot-assisted surgical procedure occurred in 1985 when the PUMA 560 robotic surgical arm was used in a delicate neurosurgical biopsy, a non-laparoscopic surgery.
-The robotic system allowed for a successful procedure and the potential for greater precision when used in minimally invasive surgeries, such as laparoscopies which typically utilize flexible fiber optic cameras.
-The 1985 procedure lead to the first laparoscopic procedure involving a robotic system, a cholecystecotomy, in 1987.
-The following year the same PUMA system was used to perform a transurethral resection.
+The robotic system allowed for a successful robotic surgery and the potential for greater precision when used in minimally invasive surgeries, such as laparoscopies which typically utilize flexible fiber optic cameras.
+The 1985 robotic surgery lead to the first laparoscopic procedure involving a robotic system, a cholecystecotomy, in 1987.
+The following year the same PUMA system was used to perform a robotic surgery transurethral resection.
 In 1990 the AESOP system produced by Computer Motion became the first system approved by the Food and Drug Administration (FDA) for its endoscopic surgical procedure.

 In 2000, the da Vinci Surgery System

-broke new ground by becoming the first robotic system approved by the FDA
+broke new ground by becoming the first robotic surgery system approved by the FDA

 - Urological surgeries

 - General laparoscopic surgeries

 Because robotic surgery is at the cutting edge of precision and miniaturization in the realm of surgery, the possible applications are as extensive as the uses of minimally invasive surgery.
 Robotic surgery has already become a successful option in neurological, urological, gynecological, cardiothoracic, and numerous general surgical procedures.
 Intuitive Surgical, makers of the da Vinci robotic surgery system, have released upgrades in the number of operating arms, eliminating the need for one surgical assistant, which may expand its clinical applications.